simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

   a `UsersTableCompanion`).
 With this option, the name is based on the data class (so `UsersCompanion` in this case).
-* `use_column_name_as_json_key_when_defined_in_moor_file` (defaults to `true`): When serializing columns declared inside a `.moor` (or `.drift`) file from and to json, use their sql name instead of the generated Dart getter name (so a column named `user_name` would also use `user_name` as a json key instead of `userName`).
+* `use_column_name_as_json_key_when_defined_in_moor_file` (defaults to `true`): When serializing columns declared inside a `.drift` file from and to json, use their sql name instead of the generated Dart getter name (so a column named `user_name` would also use `user_name` as a json key instead of `userName`).
   You can always override the json key by using a `JSON KEY` column constraint (e.g. `user_name VARCHAR NOT NULL JSON KEY userName`).